sanchit-sehgal/terminal-program/SECURITY.md

 ## Supported Versions

-Currently, the following versions of terminal-simplifier are supported.
+Currently, the following versions of terminal-simplifier are supported:

 | Version | Supported          |
 | ------- | ------------------ |